Matt Vierling Preview, Player Props: Tigers vs. White Sox

 White Sox Pitching Rankings

-- The White Sox have a 4.88 team ERA that ranks 26th across all MLB pitching staffs.
+- The White Sox's 4.91 team ERA ranks 26th among all MLB pitching staffs.

-- White Sox pitchers combine to give up 185 total home runs at a rate of 1.4 per game (fourth-most in the league).
+- White Sox pitchers combine to surrender 186 total home runs at a rate of 1.4 per game (fourth-most in the league).

-- In his most recent outing on Sunday against the Oakland Athletics, the righty tossed seven innings, allowing one earned run while surrendering one hit.
+- In his most recent time out on Monday, the right-hander threw four innings against the Baltimore Orioles, allowing four earned runs while surrendering seven hits.

-- The 32-year-old has put up an ERA of 3.32, with 7.8 strikeouts per nine innings, in 18 games this season.
-Opponents have a .227 batting average against him.
+- The 27-year-old has amassed an ERA of 5.08, with 9.2 strikeouts per nine innings, in 25 games this season.
+Opponents are hitting .230 against him.

 © 2023 Data Skrive.
 All rights reserved.